 Then there is the family tragedy in Herod’s life.
 There are some fanciful stories.
 We are led to believe that Herod executed his wife Mariamne who he loved madly, and that he is supposed to have killed his three sons Alexander, Aristobulus and Antipator.
 All this I no longer accept.
 The scholars swallow it.
 Herod was not the ogre portrayed in the writings attributed to Josephus.
 These stories are Flavian propaganda, with ex priests doing the writing.
 They have written a far-fetched story that is impossible for any rational person to accept.
 The aim was to cover-up the truth, that priests had been involved in the murders of Herod's family because they didn't want a Hasmonean king.
+Why?
 The person who survived was the son of Mariamne, Aristobulus whom Herod later appointed king.
 He was a Hasmonean.

 Mariamne had given birth to at least five children.
 Her first child, a boy, and unnamed, was educated in Rome.
 He died, but the text doesn’t say why.
 This was the real Antipator who was thus Hasmonean.
 He died more than likely by poisoning.
 Doris, Antipator’s supposed mother was invented - she appears briefly in the editor’s story, and then much later conveniently re-appears for a brief moment, again for the story.
-Alexander also died by poisoning - Herod was suspicious in the story as to how Alexander died - he didn't execute him.
+She has obviously been fabricated.
+Alexander died by poisoning - Herod was suspicious in the story as to how Alexander died - he didn't execute him.
 Aristobulus survived.
-We can now see why the Talmud (in a quote from the Vermes article) calls Herod a “wicked slave of the Hasmonean kings”.
+We can now see why the Talmud (also quoted in the Vermes article) calls Herod a “wicked slave of the Hasmonean kings”.
 Herod wanted a Hasmonean son of Mariamne to succeed him, and someone was out to stop him.
 The priests were set against having a Hasmonean king.
-It was their guile that was responsible for the deaths of Mariamne and two of her sons.
+It was their betrayal of Herod that was responsible for the deaths of Mariamne and two of her sons.
 This was because the Hasmoneans were prophets and supported the prophets.
 Priests despised prophets.

 Aristobulus, the father of Agrippa I, was appointed king by Herod.
 He remained king until he died when Agrippa I became king.
 Kokkinos rightly asks the question: “However, is it possible that a royal court of such magnitude…. lost its well placed manpower in a spectacular overnight disintegration?”
 The answer is, it didn’t.